joaolouback/joaolouback/README.md

   I'm a programming student in the field of computer science.

 - 💻 Committed to continuous improvement of my programming skills.
 - 💡  Exploring and mastering various programming languages.
-- 🔍 Buscando estágio ou oportunidades práticas para ganhar experiência prática.
+- 🔍 Seeking internship or practical opportunities to gain experience.

 ##